 Proposal review process

-Each proposal will first be checked for its eligibility, completeness (see instructions below) and relevance to the mission of CCV.
-The proposal will then be reviewed by the G&A Committee, consisting of selected members of the CCV Board plus additional external reviewers with expertise and experience related to the proposed work.
-The identity of all reviewers will be anonymous to project leader and co-leaders.
+Each proposal will first be checked for its eligibility, completeness (see instructions below) and relevance to the mission of CCV (see the CCV Website for its mission statement).
+Please read the eligibility requirements and submission instructions carefully.
+Failure to adhere to these instructions will result in the return of the proposal and the proposal will not be forwarded to the CCV Board for funding consideration.
+Complete proposals will then be reviewed by the G&A Committee, consisting of selected members of the CCV Board plus additional external reviewers with expertise and experience related to the proposed work.
+The identity of all reviewers will be anonymous to the project leader and co-leaders.
 The G&A Committee then presents a summary of the comments by the reviewers and offers a recommendation to the entire CCV Board, which makes the final decision on whether to fund the proposal.

 The project leader of the proposal will be notified by the G&A Committee Chair of the CCV Board’s decision on complete funding, partial funding, or denial of funding within fourteen days of the board meeting.